 If the course has not been approved for Idaho MCLE credit, you must apply for accreditation.
 A course cannot be used to meet your MCLE requirements until is has been approved for Idaho MCLE credit.
 For more information about applying for credit, visit our MCLE Accreditation page.

-If you want to have an Idaho MCLE approved course included on your Idaho State Bar MCLE attendance records, there are three ways to do it:
+If you want to have an Idaho MCLE approved course included on your Idaho State Bar MCLE attendance records, there are two ways to do it:

 Attendance List Submitted by the Course Provider